Mobile animation can make your app pop. Learn these 5 must know UI animations and play with our 3 free downloadable examples

 Informing your users and giving them a sense of control can contribute to a better user experience.
 Jakob Nielsen’s heuristics outline a few guidelines which help boost the user interface design and one of those is visibility of system status – a great way to make system status visible is through loading animations.
 In Justinmind, you can add loading animations by using dynamic panels and creating variables to allow for loops.

-If you want to create a mobile experience that doesn’t require the user to scroll, go with screen flow validation.
+If you want to create a mobile experience that doesn’t require the user to scroll, go with a screen flow validation UI animation.
 When the user inputs something, the next screen slides in negating the need for the user to scroll.
 With some transition effects and mobile gestures, you can recreate a screen validation form in a few simple steps with Justinmind.

 Screen flow validation takes advantage of mobile animation by flowing to the next screen when the user has input the requested information.
 You might see screen flow validations on a sign-up form when you first download and open an app or in mobile banking.